Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 # ![Frequently Asked Questions Banner](https://github.com/user-attachments/assets/b491a1d0-15e0-4a4a-a0c3-1f99cebb5bdf)

 :::tip
-The best way to utilize the Frequently asked questions page is to use `Ctrl + F` to search for desired keywords.
+The best way to utilize this page is to use `Ctrl + F` to search for desired keywords.
 :::

 :::danger Troubleshooting